jibs-ops/AWS-Cloud-Practitioner-Notes/README.md

 <br />

+1. Services.
+2. RDS.
+3. Create Database.
-    Services → RDS → Create Database (Under the dashboard select database and select “Create Database” → It has quite a few options and it has Amazon Aurora selected which is one of the most expensive options, select PostgreSQL → Templates (Continued Below)
+4. Under the dashboard select database and select “Create Database” - It has quite a few options and it has Amazon Aurora selected which is one of the most expensive options, select PostgreSQL instead of it.
+5. Templates (Continued Below)

 <br />